design-tokens/community-group/technical-reports/format/design-token.md

 - `boolean`
 - `null`

-Additionally, tokens may be defined with a more specific [Token Type](#types)
+Additionally, tokens MAY be defined with a more specific [Token Type](#types)

 <div class="issue" data-number="55" title="Object vs Array">

 The structure in the example above is a JSON object, an **unordered** set of name/value pairs.

 - Objects can't contain members with duplicate keys
-- Ordering of object members may not be preserved (as per [RFC 7159](https://tools.ietf.org/html/rfc7159#section-4)), meaning token retrieval may or may not result in the same ordering as the input
+- Ordering of object members MAY NOT be preserved (as per [RFC 7159](https://tools.ietf.org/html/rfc7159#section-4)), meaning token retrieval MAY or MAY NOT result in the same ordering as the input

 Please raise concerns if these limitations create problems for implementers.